Published:

 Need Financing in WA, OR, CO, ID, or CA?

 Are you ready to apply for a mortgage to buy a home in the Pacific Northwest?
 Want to see what type of mortgage rate you may qualify for?
 If so, we can help.
 Sammamish Mortgage is a mortgage company that has been providing mortgage programs to borrowers throughout Washington, Oregon, Idaho, Colorado, and California since 1992.
 Use our Free Rate Quote Tool or our online mortgage calculator to determine your rate and estimated monthly payments.
 Contact us today with any questions you have about mortgages.
-Or, visit our website to get an instant rate quote.
+Or, visit our website to get an instant rate quote or get pre-approved for a mortgage.